 • Spalling bricks (bricks falling down)

-Even if some of those indications are present, it’s a good idea to consult with a professional to know exactly what to do next about your fireplace chimney repair.
+Even if some of these indications are present, it’s a good idea to consult with a professional to know exactly what to do next about your fireplace chimney repair.

 Signs You Need a Chimney Repair

-Indications you need a chimney repair include cracks that appear, smoke blowback, leaks, leaning, or spalling bricks.
+Indications that you need chimney repair include cracks that appear, smoke blowback, leaks, leaning, or spalling bricks.
 Let’s walk through what these might mean.

 Cracks

 Cracks in the chimney’s masonry can signal that it needs attention.
 Cracks can lead to gas seeping into your home, which can increase the risk of carbon monoxide poisoning.
-Excess moisture, earthquakes, or other weather events; hail; acidic decay; wind; and hot or cold temperatures usually cause cracks to appear.
+Excess moisture, high winds and storm damage, and hot or cold temperatures usually cause cracks to appear.

 Smoke Blowback